MicrosoftDocs/Advertising-docs/BingAds/guides/authentication-oauth.md

 *error*     |Error code identifying the error that occurred.
 *error_description*     |A description of the error.
 *expires_in*     |Equivalent to the *expires_in* parameter that is described in the [OAuth 2.0 spec](http://tools.ietf.org/html/rfc6749#appendix-A.14).
+*id_token*     |An unsigned JSON Web Token (JWT).
+The app can base64Url decode the segments of this token to request information about the user who signed in.
+The app can cache the values and display them, but it should not rely on them for any authorization or security boundaries.
 *refresh_token*     |Equivalent to the *refresh_token* parameter that is described in the [OAuth 2.0 spec](http://tools.ietf.org/html/rfc6749#appendix-A.17).
 *scope*     |Equivalent to the *scope* parameter that is described in the [OAuth 2.0 spec](http://tools.ietf.org/html/rfc6749#appendix-A.4).
 *state*     |Equivalent to the *state* parameter that is described in the [OAuth 2.0 spec](http://tools.ietf.org/html/rfc6749#appendix-A.5).
-This value is passed through from the *state* request parameter, and you should receive the same value unchanged in the response.
+When you request an authorization code this value is passed through from the *state* request parameter, and you should receive the same value unchanged in the response.
 *token_type*     |The type of data to be returned in the response from the authorization server.
-*user_id*     |The unique Live Connect identifier for the authenticated Microsoft account.

 ## <a name="serviceheaders"></a>Service Request Header
-When making a service call, you still have the option of specifying the *UserName* and *Password* header elements along with your *DeveloperToken* as follows.
+When making a Bing Ads service call, you still have the option of specifying the *UserName* and *Password* header elements along with your *DeveloperToken* as follows.
+In this case the UserName cannot be a Microsoft account (email address), and the OAuth flows described above are not applicable.

 ```xml
 <DeveloperToken i:nil="false"></DeveloperToken>
 <Password i:nil="false"></Password>
 <UserName i:nil="false"></UserName>
 ```

 You may specify the *AuthenticationToken* instead of the *UserName* and *Password* for a given user.
 Set the *AuthenticationToken* element to the value of the access token returned via OAuth, as described in the sections above.
 The *DeveloperToken* is still required as follows.
+> [!NOTE]
+> If you specify *UserName*, *Password*, and *AuthenticationToken*, the *UserName* and *Password* are not validated.
+Authentication would succeed or fail based solely on the value of the *AuthenticationToken*, even if the *UserName* and *Password* represent valid credentials.

 ```xml
 <AuthenticationToken i:nil="false"></AuthenticationToken>
 <DeveloperToken i:nil="false"></DeveloperToken>
 ```
-> [!NOTE]
-> If you specify *UserName*, *Password*, and *AuthenticationToken*, the *UserName* and *Password* are not validated.
-Authentication would succeed or fail based solely on the value of the *AuthenticationToken*, even if the *UserName* and *Password* represent valid credentials.

 ## See Also
 [Bing Ads Web Service Addresses](../guides/web-service-addresses.md)